/ VST Home / Frequently Asked Questions

 • Note that you have to follow the Steinberg VST usage guidelines.

-• If you do not want to be GPLv3, you have to build your VST 3 plug-in/host based on the original or any private modified version of the VST 3 SDK and choose the "Proprietary Steinberg VST 3" license.
+• If you do not want to be licensed as GPLv3, you have to build your VST 3 plug-in/host based on the original or any private modified version of the VST 3 SDK and choose the "Proprietary Steinberg VST 3" license.

-Q: I would like to sell my VST 3 plug-in/host in binary form which is based on a 3rd party SDK like JUCE.
+Q: I would like to sell my VST 3 plug-in/host in binary form, which is based on a 3rd party SDK like JUCE.

 • If you work for-profit and distribute your plug-in/host in binary form, you need to choose the "Proprietary Steinberg VST 3" license.